Stroke is the leading cause of disability, as many of those affected demonstrate difficulty with movement and

 Speech and language therapy for the management of aphasia (a language impairment that often occurs as a result of a stroke) is generally shown to be effective.
 However, the reasons that certain treatments may work for some individuals, and not others, and why some individuals do not respond to treatment is largely unknown.
 In this study, we plan to identify and model the relationship between many different factors (such as personal/biographical factors and an individual's baseline cognitive and language abilities) to help predict aphasia treatment outcome.
 Participants will be recruited for speech and language testing, brain imaging (MRI), and aphasia treatment (as warranted).

-This study has 2 parts: In one part of this study, people with stroke will either play a custom designed computer game for stroke rehabilitation called Duck Duck Punch or an off the shelf computer game with their weaker arm 3 times per week for 6 weeks.
+This study has 4 parts: In one part of this study, people with stroke will either play a custom designed computer game for stroke rehabilitation called Duck Duck Punch or an off the shelf computer game with their weaker arm 3 times per week for 6 weeks.
 Evaluations will determine whether or not one computer game improved arm movement more than the other.
-In the second part of the study, people with stroke, caregivers of people with stroke and stroke rehabilitation therapists will meet in several focus groups to design a useful and informative Duck Duck Punch performance report.
+In the 2nd part of the study, people with stroke, caregivers of people with stroke and stroke rehabilitation therapists will meet in several focus groups to design a useful and informative Duck Duck Punch performance report.
+In the 3rd part of the study we will test the accuracy of the Duck Duck Punch tracking system.
+Finally, in the 4th part of the study, we will test a new online class to teach about how to carry on stroke rehabilitation after the therapy ends.